IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 <img src="/streamsx.tutorial.teda/images/2.0.0/module-11/LM - Submission.png" alt="LM Submission Time Values"/>

-* Start the ITE application as **Distributed** to a running instance.
+* Start the ITE application as **Distributed** to the same running instance.

 ### Loading the lookup data

 The [Module 7: Loading the lookup data up](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/#loading-the-lookup-data) describes the next steps.

-In opposite to load result that Module 7 describes, the `IMSI_CRM.csv` file is not moved to `archive` directory.
+In opposite to load result that Module 7 describes, the `IMSI_CRM.csv` file is not moved to the `archive` directory.
-Only, the `init_all.cmd` command file moves to `archive` folder.
+Only, the `init_all.cmd` command file moves to the `archive` folder.

 <img src="/streamsx.tutorial.teda/images/2.0.0/module-11/LM - Processed Cmd with DB.png" alt="LM Submission Time Values"/>

 ## Discussing the results

-The results of ITE file processing are exact the same as in previous modules.
+The results of ITE file processing are exactly the same as in previous modules.
 You cannot observe any difference in the file processing.

 # Next steps

-In the next [module](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-12) you work with exporter plug-in as an optional interface for external applications.
+In the next [module](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-12) you work with the exporter plug-in as an optional interface for external applications.